mcallistertad/embedded-client/README.md

  ```

 Called once to set up any resources needed by the library (e.g. cache space).
 Returns `SKY_SUCCESS` on
 success, `SKY_ERROR` on error and sets sky_errno.
-If state_buf is not NULL and points to a valid state buffer, it is
+If the buffer pointed to by session_buf is not empty (filled with
+zeros) it must be a valid copy of a session buffer from a previously closed session, otherwise it is it must be empty.
-restored and populates the cache.
-If sky_state is not NULL and points to a invalid state buffer it is considered an
+If valid, it is restored including cache content if not stale.
+If the session buffer is not valid and not empty, it is
-error (`SKY_ERROR_BAD_SESSION_CTX`).
-If sku is a non-zero length string, LibEL will attempt to use TBR authentication
+considered an error (`SKY_ERROR_BAD_SESSION_CTX`).
+If sku is a non-zero length string, LibEL will attempt to use TBR
-otherwise a simple key based authentication is used. cc is the Mobile Country Code of the country in which the device
+authentication otherwise a simple key based authentication is used. cc is the Mobile Country Code of the country in
-was registered to operate.
-If logf() is not NULL, the log messages will be generated if they were turned on during
+which the device was registered to operate.
+If logf() is not NULL, the log messages will be generated if they were
-compilation (`SKY_DEBUG`).
-If rand_bytes is not NULL, this function pointer is used to generate random sequences of
+turned on during compilation (`SKY_LOGGING`).
+If rand_bytes is not NULL, this function pointer is used to generate
-bytes, otherwise the library calls rand().
-If min_level can be set to block less severe log messages, e.g. if min_level
+random sequences of bytes, otherwise the library calls rand().
+If min_level can be set to block less severe log
-is set to `SKY_LOG_LEVEL_ERROR`, only log messages with level `SKY_LOG_LEVEL_CRITICAL` and `SKY_LOG_LEVEL_ERROR` will be
+messages, e.g. if min_level is set to `SKY_LOG_LEVEL_ERROR`, only log messages with level `SKY_LOG_LEVEL_CRITICAL`
-generated. gettime is required.
-This function pointer is used to request the current time (Unix time aka POSIX time aka
+and `SKY_LOG_LEVEL_ERROR` will be generated. gettime is required.
+This function pointer is used to request the current
-UNIX **Epoch** time).
-If the system may use LibEL before time has been synchronized, gettime must return 0 to indicate
+time (Unix time aka POSIX time aka UNIX **Epoch** time).
+If the system may use LibEL before time has been synchronized,
-time is not known.
-When debounce is false, the generated request always reports the beacons from the request context to
+gettime must return 0 to indicate time is not known.
+When debounce is false, the generated request always reports the
-the server.
-When true, and a previously cached location is a match, the cached beacons are reported to the server.
-While
+beacons from the request context to the server.
+When true, and a previously cached location is a match, the cached
-a device is stationary, and using the cached location, any server requests will resolve to a stable location.
+beacons are reported to the server.
+While a device is stationary, and using the cached location, any server requests
+will resolve to a stable location.

 `sky_open()` may report the following error conditions in sky_errno: